 International Fruit Day is celebrated on 1st July in 2026.

-The 2026 International Fruit Day theme is Inclusive Styles, with a focus on diversity, accessibility, and unity.
+The 2026 International Fruit Day theme is Plant, Learn, Celebrate.

 International Fruit Day promotes social connection and empathy by encouraging people to share fruits with family, friends, and strangers, promoting the principles of community and goodwill.